msyamkumar/cs220-f21-projects/lab-p13/README.md

-# Lab 13: Fit Lines (UNDER CONSTRUCTION - DO NOT START)
+# Lab 13: Fit Lines

 In this lab, you'll learn three things: